 - reduce welfare dependency

 - provide pathways to participation in the economy

 - enhance educational opportunities for members of their communities.

-All Child Safety staff are responsible under the Family Responsibilities Commission Act 2008 to give notice to the Families Responsibility Commission (FRC) when they become aware of alleged harm or alleged risk of harm to a child whose family resides in a welfare reform community.
+All Child Safety staff are responsible under the Family Responsibilities Commission Act 2008 to give notice to the Family Responsibilities Commission when they become aware of alleged harm or alleged risk of harm to a child whose family resides in a welfare reform community.

-If a RIS, CSAHSC or CSSC records a child concern report, or a standard of care review about a child whose family resides in a welfare reform community, the RIS, CSAHSC or CSSC is responsible for sending a Notice about Child Safety and welfare matters to the FRC within 5 days of Child Safety receiving the information.
+If a RIS, CSAHSC or CSSC records a child concern report, or a standard of care review about a child whose family resides in a welfare reform community, the RIS, CSAHSC or CSSC is responsible for sending a Notice about Child Safety and welfare matters to the Family Responsibilities Commission within 5 days of Child Safety receiving the information.

 If a child concern report is recorded on behalf of North Queensland RIS, refer to Advise another RIS or CSSC of the response.